Enkhai/machine-learning-dump/README.md

 # machine-learning-dump

-A collection of machine learning exercises, hand-crafted algorithms, BSc and MSc projects and freelance assignments
+A collection of machine learning exercises, hand-crafted algorithms, BSc and MSc projects and freelance work